Skip to main content

 DimensionWordPress / WooCommerceDwize Site / Store

-ArchitecturePHP + MySQL on shared hosting + plugin ecosystemStatic SSG / multi-tenant React commerce on Cloudflare edge
+ArchitecturePHP + MySQL on shared hosting + plugin ecosystemStatic-first sites / managed Indian commerce backbone

 SecurityMost-attacked CMS on the web; plugin CVEs accumulateStatic delivery surface; no PHP attack surface; tenant-isolated DB

-MaintenanceYou / your freelancer; usually unmaintained after 6 monthsDwize, every day, 99.95% uptime SLA, named operator
+MaintenanceYou / your freelancer; usually unmaintained after 6 monthsDwize team, Care Year rhythm, managed continuity

 Indian paymentsWooCommerce + Razorpay plugin; brittle integrationRazorpay native, UPI / cards / netbanking / COD built into core